AustinWise/austinwise.github.com/input/posts/2025-07-27-source-generator.md

 It's working well enough now for some of my personal projects.
 Continue reading if you want to know more about using AI agents to create a project in an unfamiliar domain.

-## What is an coding AI agent?
+## What is a coding AI agent?

-An AI coding takes the tradition AI chatbot interface and adds the ability for the AI to read & write files and execute commands.
+An AI coding agent takes the traditional AI chatbot interface and adds the ability for the AI to read & write files and execute commands.
 Further tools can be added using the [Model Context Protocol](https://modelcontextprotocol.io/).